PooyaHekmati/PooyaHekmati/README.md

 Welcome to my GitHub profile!
 I’m a passionate software engineer, researcher, and musician, driven by curiosity and creativity.

-## 👨‍💻 Lead Software Engineer
+## 👨‍💻 Director of Software Engineering
-I lead the RuFaS development team at Cornell University, overseeing project development, gathering requirements from stakeholders, and guiding developers.
+I lead the [RuFaS](https://github.com/RuminantFarmSystems/RuFaS) development team at Cornell University and UW-Madison, overseeing project development, gathering requirements from stakeholders, and guiding developers.
 My expertise spans full-stack development, system architecture, and integrating ML solutions into complex systems.

 Previously, I worked at Meta as a Full Stack Software Engineer, contributing to scalable product design and managing technical debt.